-Tomorrow is St Andrew, Apostle and Martyr.
+Tomorrow is the Memorial Day of St Andrew.
 Today we pray and mediate, in preparation of a Major saints day.

 The Dictionary has two definitions for the word Vigil:-